-Contemporary lines meet punchy pink for a seating option that’s a far cry from your average lounge chair.
+Contemporary lines meet punchy pink for a seating option that’s a far cry from the average lounge chair.
 For a more personalized touch, remove the lumbar pillow (you can use it as a finishing touch for your sofa or bed) and swap in a printed throw or pillow that adds some contrast.

 If you live in a studio and have been hunting for the perfect hero piece, call off the search.
 This country-styled chair, designed by none other than The Novogratz, is pretty much the only seating option your apartment needs.
 Cozy it up with soft throws for a reading nook or bring it to your dining table–turned–desk when you need it.
-Pick the sunny yellow hue to infuse a pop of brightness to your tiny home and you’re all set.